 2. What Specific Legal Issues does your Target Audience Have to Deal With?

-It is also essential to consider what services your clients are trying to get from you:
+It is also essential to consider as a consultant what services your clients are trying to get from you:

 - Are they looking for help with Chapter 7, Chapter 11, or Chapter 13 bankruptcy?

 - Are they a business or a private individual?

 - Are they trying to stop debt harassment?

 - Do they require bankruptcy advice, asset protection, or bankruptcy litigation?